-Once you’ve made it to the Lake Agnes Tea House, continue along the northern shores before looping along its eastern shoreline towards The Big Beehive Trail.
+Made it to the Lake Agnes Tea House?
+Continue along the northern shores before looping along its eastern shoreline.
+The path leads towards The Big Beehive Trail.

-Moderately challenging but heartily fulfilling, this top-rated Lake Louise hiking trail extends the trek up a series of steep switchbacks to the summit of The Big Beehive.
+This top-rated Lake Louise hiking trail is moderately challenging but heartily fulfilling.
+The trail extends the trek up a series of steep switchbacks to the summit of The Big Beehive.

-Once atop, rest up those burning quads while enjoying amazing views over the entirety of Lake Louise and its legendary Fairmont hotel.
+Once atop, rest your burning quads while enjoying amazing views over the area.
+You’ll see the entirety of Lake Louise and its legendary Fairmont hotel.

-While the entire trip is just over 10 kilometres return, the section from Lake Agnes to the summit is only about 1.5 kilometres each way and should only add about an hour to your day hike.
+The entire trip to The Big Beehive is just over 10 kilometres return from the shoreline.
+The section from Lake Agnes to the summit is only about 1.5 kilometres each way though.
+It should only add about an hour to your day hike.

 - Distance: 10.3 kilometres (return)